 Tens of organisations have already quit workfare.
 The government will not reveal which organisations are still using it for fear the schemes will collapse.
 Its contractors complain that they have lost hundreds of placements due to public pressure.

-But they’re trying it again with a new scheme – “Community Work Placements” – launching on 1 April 2014 which will force claimants to work for six months without pay.
+But they’re trying it again with a new scheme – “Community Work Placements” – launching in April 2014 which will force claimants to work for six months without pay.
 Six months – 780 hours – is more than twice the maximum community service sentence.
 Workfare does not help people find jobs and being unemployed is not a crime.

 This new workfare scheme is part of a raft of draconian measures, misleadingly called “Help to Work”, which are designed to increase sanctions (benefit stoppages) and undermine wages still further.